I’m currently a professor at the College of Charleston in the math

 method, improved Euler method, stiff problems, etc. for an ordinary differential equations course.
 Some of this is

-Differential Equations and Boundary Value Problems, Computing and Modeling, 3rd Edition by
+drawn from Differential Equations and Boundary Value Problems, Computing and Modeling, 3rd Edition by

 Edwards and Penney.